PrajwalaY26/App-Development/Figma/Pinterest Loading Screen/README.md

 I welcome contributions!
 If you have suggestions for improvements or find any issues, please open an issue in this repository.

-Thank you for your interest in our Pinterest Loading Screen.
-We hope you find it inspiring and useful for your projects!
+Thank you for your interest in my Pinterest Loading Screen.
+I hope you find it inspiring and useful for your projects!